 Plan Your Visit

-During your visit to the Bay Area Discovery Museum, you and your child will have endless opportunities for fun, creative learning, and exploration.
-Our daily programs are influenced by the latest early learning research, and are led by our friendly staff of Museum Educators.
-On-site exhibitions are designed for more open-ended exploration, and are a chance for you and your child to discover new interests together.
+During your visit to the Bay Area Discovery Museum (BADM), you and your child will have endless opportunities for fun, creative learning, and exploration, all backed by the latest early learning research.
+All BADM experiences are designed for open-ended exploration and are a chance for you and your child to discover new interests together.
 Throughout the museum’s 7.5 acres, children ages 0-10 will find a variety of developmentally-appropriate spaces that encourage learning and play.

 What can your family discover at BADM?